loomio/loomio-docs/oric/src/key-concepts-oric.md

 ![](Threads.png#width-50)

+> *Threads keep conversations in line, showing you who said what, when.*

 Threads are used for many purposes.
 In a board, you will use threads to prepare for a board meeting, discuss matters, share reports, ask questions, vote on resolutions, approve minutes, and so on.
 It's also where your group can develop a consensus or at least a shared understanding of issues important to you.

 Threads keep everything about a topic in one place.
 Over time you’ll create a useful archive of your organisation’s discussions and decisions.
+You can see who has read the thread, and nudge people if needed.
+A threaded conversation is far less confusing to read than a series of emails from multiple people.

+> *Everything in Loomio happens within a thread, so other sections of this guide talk more about threads.*

 ### Proposal

 One of the best things about Loomio is its range of tools for gaining a clear view of where your group stands on any matter.
 Each tool has a slightly different purpose.
 The most common one is a proposal.

 ![](Proposals.png#width-50)

+> *To funnel a discussion into a decision, or to gauge your board's response to a new idea, make a proposal.*

 A **proposal** is for converting a discussion into a clear, practical outcome.
 Someone suggests a course of action and invites everyone to respond.
 For example, you might ask group members to either:
 - agree